-Conducted annually, the CMS End-Stage Renal Disease Facility Survey is the source of data for the Facility SAF (FACILITY).
-Geographic variables that can identify facilities have been deleted.
-The survey period is January 1 through December 31.
-One record for each year a facility has operated.
-Merge with the treatment history, transplant, or annual summary SAFs for analyses involving provider characteristics by encrypted ID.
+Conducted annually, the CMS End-Stage Renal Disease Facility Survey is the source of data for this file (FACILITY).
+One record for each facility each year.
+The survey period is January 1st through December 31st.
+It includes information on facility type, number of patients by modality, and number of staff by position in the facility.